withastro/docs/src/pages/en/reference/integrations-reference.md

 **When it's run:** on initialization, before either the Vite or Astro config have resolved.

 **Use case:** for extending the project config.
-This includes updating the Astro config, applying Vite plugins, adding component renderers, and injecting scripts or HTML elements onto the page.
+This includes updating the [Astro config](/en/reference/configuration-reference/), applying [Vite plugins](https://vitejs.dev/guide/api-plugin.html), adding component renderers, and injecting scripts onto the page.

 #### "config" option